Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Discussion

 \subsection{Implications for hydro interpretations}

-What are the implications from these observations for hydro interpretations of the azimuth quadrupole? $v_2$ measurements have been conventionally interpreted in a hydro context in terms of ratio $v_2 / \epsilon$ plotted {\em vs} low-density limit (LDL) parameter $ dn_{ch}/ d\eta\, S$~\cite{volposk,voloshin} ($S$ is the A-A overlap area).
-For more-peripheral collisions it is expected that $v_2 / \epsilon \propto dn_{ch}/ d\eta\, S$ (assumed correlated with the mean number of particle rescatterings during equilibration).
+What are the implications from these observations for hydro interpretations of the azimuth quadrupole? $v_2$ measurements have been conventionally interpreted in a hydro context in terms of ratio $v_2 / \epsilon$ plotted {\em vs} low-density limit (LDL) parameter $(1/S) dn_{ch}/ d\eta$~\cite{volposk,voloshin} ($S$ is the A-A overlap area).
+For more-peripheral collisions it is expected that $v_2 / \epsilon \propto (1/S) dn_{ch}/ d\eta$ (assumed correlated with the mean number of particle rescatterings during equilibration).
 If thermal equilibrium is achieved the {\em ideal-hydro limit} $v_2 / \epsilon \rightarrow$ constant (saturation) is expected.
-Previous $v_2$ measurements were believed to confirm that central \auau collisions at 200 GeV achieve the ideal-hydro limit (thermalization over some substantial space-time volume)~\cite{uli,voloshin}.
+Previous $v_2$ measurements were believed to confirm that central \auau\ collisions at 200 GeV achieve the ideal-hydro limit (thermalization over some substantial space-time volume)~\cite{uli,voloshin}.

-Conventional $v_2$ analysis is based on assumptions that hydro expansion with particle rescattering is the dominant dynamical process in heavy ion collisions~\cite{ollitrault,uli}, that the collision can be described in part as a thermodynamic state~\cite{hydro3}, and $v_2$ is sensitive to an equation of state~\cite{hydro,hydro2}. $v_2$ is defined accordingly~\cite{ollitrault,poskvol}, and nonflow contributions to $v_2$ are estimated with physical-model-dependent procedures~\cite{borg,starv24,2004}.
-The present analysis presents accurate nonjet quadrupole amplitudes from physical-model-independent 2D fits to angular correlations that reveal simple trends on centrality and collision energy, including factorization of the dependence on collision parameters $b$ (impact parameter) and $\sqrt{s_{NN}}$.
+Conventional $v_2$ analysis is based on assumptions that (a) hydro expansion with particle rescattering is the dominant dynamical process in heavy ion collisions~\cite{ollitrault,uli}, (b) the collision can be described in part as a thermodynamic state~\cite{hydro3}, and (c) $v_2$ is sensitive to an equation of state~\cite{hydro,hydro2}. $v_2$ is defined accordingly~\cite{ollitrault,poskvol}, and nonflow contributions to $v_2$ are estimated using physical-model-dependent procedures~\cite{borg,starv24,2004}.
+The present analysis presents accurate nonjet quadrupole amplitudes derived from physical-model-independent 2D fits to angular correlations that reveal simple trends on centrality and collision energy, including factorization of the dependence on collision parameters $b$ (impact parameter) and $\sqrt{s_{NN}}$.